CYGNUS-RD/cygno/infrastructure.md

 * the web inteface offer the possibility to run a specific software configuration.
 In general:
   * tag [dodas](https://github.com/DODAS-TS/dodas-docker-images) realises are the official one and approved by INFN
   * tag [gmazzitelli](https://github.com/gmazzitelli/dodas-docker-images) are realisesed fork of official project our project
+### Tag 2.5 ###
+Personal Bucket

+To set it up:
+Go to the storage web browser at: https://s3webui.cygno.cloud.infn.it/.
+Create a bucket named exactly as your USERNAME (all lowercase), which you can retrieve from a terminal in your notebook by typing: ```echo $USERNAME```

+If needed, restart your notebook to enable the changes:
+File → Hub Control Panel → Stop Server → Start Server

+Optional: If you create a .bashrc file inside your personal bucket, it will be executed at startup, after the global login but before your local folder's .bashrc.
+This allows for custom startup configurations.
+### Tag 2.4 ###
+- migration to Ubuntu 22.04.5 LTS, ptyhon 3.11.9
+- migration to CNAF storage
+- migration to CVMFS storage
 ### Tag v1.0.24 ###
  - integration of mango digitizer normailzation files
  - update of the adress for php query